SHAHCoinvip/shahcoin/doc/psbt.md

 ### Workflows

-#### Multisig with multiple Shahcoin Core instances
+#### Multisig with multiple SHAHCOIN Core instances

 For a quick start see [Basic M-of-N multisig example using descriptor wallets and PSBTs](./descriptors.md#basic-multisig-example).
 If you are using legacy wallets feel free to continue with the example provided here.

 Alice, Bob, and Carol want to create a 2-of-3 multisig address.
-They're all using Shahcoin Core.
+They're all using SHAHCOIN Core.
 We assume their wallets only contain the multisig funds.
 In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `shahcoin-cli` is used.